 "As I stated earlier, I'm not really in my daughter's life.
 I really don't know her very well, and whether this is the best choice for her.
 I'm mostly in London working while she attends school here."

 "I believe your daughter is starting to show all the signs of being a witch.
-The school I teach at will be more than enough for her to learn everything she needs to know for her magical education and abilities.
+The school I teach at will be more than enough to learn everything she needs to know for her magical education and abilities.
 Next summer, her letter of acceptance will come.
-But first, what is her name?"
-Dumbledore asked calmly.
+But first, may I know her name?" asked Dumbledore calmly.

-Author Notes: As I stated beforehand I do have permission from Raul Ficticious the writer of Harry Potter and the Elemental's Power.
+Author Notes: As I stated beforehand, I do have permission from Raul Fictitious, the writer of Harry Potter and Elemental's Power.
 (Now he's name is Sage Ra his story has also returned!)

 39 C is 103 degrees Fahrenheit